Mina Mohammadi Was Expelled from University

 Exclusion of Baha’is in Iran after the Islamic Revolution and with the establishment of the Cultural Revolution has been systematically implemented.

-1. This site is not affiliated with any Baha’i institutions.
+1. “BahaiNews” is an independent non-Bahá’í initiative and is not affiliated with any Baha’i institutions.